Omar-Qashqish/Bank-Scraping-Project/README.md

 - Jordan Kuwait Bank
 - Safwa Bank

+---

 ## 🔍 Purpose

-Each script extracts information such as:
-- Promotional banners
+Each script performs one or more of the following tasks:

-- News articles
+- Scrape promotional banners and news articles from bank websites.
-- Image links
-- Direct article URLs
+- Download images and save them into organized local folders.
-- Titles and descriptions
+- Extract image links, article links, and bank names.
+- Some scripts also extract the article title and the full article content.

-The scraped data is structured into DataFrames and can be saved into databases or local directories for further analysis.
+- Organize the scraped data into structured DataFrames ready for storage or further analysis.

-## 🛠️ Technologies Used
-- Python
-- BeautifulSoup (bs4)
-- Requests
-- Pandas
-- SQL Server Integration (optional)

-## 🚀 Future Work
-- Expand to include additional financial institutions.
-- Enhance data cleaning and standardization.
-- Automate scraping schedules via Airflow or CRON jobs.

 ---

+## 📄 Important Note

+Please read the file **`A--document`** before browsing the scripts.

+---

+## ⚡ Current Status

+- This project is still under active development.
+- Additional improvements, code optimizations, and new scraping features will be added progressively.

+---

-Feel free to explore, modify, and use the scripts for educational or practical purposes.
+> Feel free to explore, modify, and use the scripts for educational, professional, or data integration purposes!